 Baked kale chips might become your new favorite snack!
 Not on the kale bandwagon yet?
-This incredibly simple, surprisingly delicious no-fail kale chips recipe might change your mind.
+This incredibly simple, surprisingly delicious no-fail kale chips recipe might have you jumping on board, stat.

 Kids like baked kale chips, too.
 Well, some kids.
 Mine have yet to see the light.
 (More for me — hooray!)

 Since I’m all about shortcuts to a healthy lifestyle, this baked kale chips recipe will probably be the simplest you’ll find, no fussing over blotting the kale or any unnecessary steps.